Nail the Interview

 1. Problem: You can’t think of a good example, so you wing it.

-Solution: To avoid rambling about random work experience (and score poorly), buy yourself more time to reflect.
+Solution: To avoid rambling about random work experiences (and score poorly), buy yourself more time to reflect.
 Say, “Great question.
 Can we come back to it?
 I want to think about it to ensure I respond thoughtfully.”

 1. Problem: You talk about the team more than yourself.